 I am a Nature Conservation student at Wageningen University in the Netherlands, but originally I am from Germany.
 I was lucky enough to see many different places around the world throughout my studies and I feel at home wherever I have good company and the outdoors to explore.

 I love working with animals directly in the Wilderness, but I am also very passionate about educating people about Wilderness and showing them how beautiful and important areas are, where humans leave nature to itself.
 I have worked for an NGO in the Himalayas, a Nature park in Germany and a research station in South Africa, exploring different aspects of conservation and enjoying my time everywhere.

 As a passionate European, the EWS and IVY volunteer program are the perfect next station for me.
 Here I can combine work in conservation and bringing people in Europe closer together.
 I addition, I can spend half a year in the beautiful town of Tamsweg in the middle of the Alps.
 I found the announcement on the Facebook page of the EWS in May and was already in Tamsweg by the end of June.

-As an IVY volunteer for the Interreg Centralparks project, I am working to intensify transboundary cooperation in the Carpathian region.
-The project focuses on improving management, nature conservation local development in seven different countries along the Carpathian Mountains.
+As an IVY volunteer for the Interreg Centralparks project, I am working to intensify transboundary cooperation in the Carpathians.
+The project focuses on improving management, nature conservation and local development in the Carpathian region.